mariourban83/MU-static-portfolio-page-2019/README.md

 ## User Experience Design

 The website was designed with user in mind.
 For design and development, I was using mobile first approach, however, I do expect more users to come from desktop pc's.
 The main goal of the website is to explain in a simple, yet clear way who I am, what I do, what do I know (my skills), to show some of my projects from the past and also to give the user option to contact me if they wish via contact form, email, phone or find more info about me via social links.
+The website was build mainly for my freelance carrer but also for my potential future employers.

 I choosed darker theme for design.
 Contrasting colors, dark background/white text and vice versa improve readability of the content.